 “Backlinks are incoming links to a webpage.
 When a web page links to any other page, it’s called a backlink.
 In the past, backlinks were the major metric for the ranking of a webpage.
 A page with a lot of backlinks tended to rank higher on all major search engines, including Google.” – WebConfs

-As a wedding professional you can use this technique to backlink venues, other wedding vendors, or even places you want to book.
+As a professional you can use this technique when blogging for local SEO to backlink venues, other wedding vendors, or even places you want to book.

 For example: You can create a blog posts like: